Medicare Enrolled

 Summary

-Dr. Sharp is a mixed practice specialist, with moderate Medicare volume, and high industry engagement (low-engagement, top 18%), with 18 years of practice experience.
+Dr. Sharp is a mixed practice specialist, with moderate Medicare volume, with low-engagement industry engagement in the top 18% of TX peers, with 18 years of NPI registration.

 This summary is auto-generated from federal data.
 It describes data availability and patterns — not clinical quality.
 Read our methodology →